Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

   </tr>
 </table>

-(Additional resources: Reminiscences of the VLSI Revolution- Lynn Conway's memoir, see [here](http://ai.eecs.umich.edu/people/conway/Memoirs/VLSI/Lynn_Conway_VLSI_Reminiscences.pdf))
+(Additional resources: Reminiscences of the VLSI Revolution - Lynn Conway's memoir, see [here](http://ai.eecs.umich.edu/people/conway/Memoirs/VLSI/Lynn_Conway_VLSI_Reminiscences.pdf))

 As we have seen, engineering with biology has not yet undergone the same type of decoupling and standardization of difference aspects of the DBT cycle that ushered in massive change in other fields (standardization of screws, outsourcing chip fabrication with Mosis).
 But, wait!
 We are on the cusp of a revolution!